ExploringSecurity/Lab-notes/Lab 06 - Introduction to Metasploit.md

-# Lab 5: Vulnerability Scanners
+# Lab 6: Introduction to Metasploit

-Estimated Time: 100 Mins
+Estimated Time: 130 Mins
 ___

-In this lab we’ll look have our first look at using vulnerability scanners.
-We'll look at two of the most popular free options, Nessus & OpenVAS.
-You should try out both and decide on your scanner of choice, you'll need a vulnerability scanner setup for your practical exam and you should be familar with how it works.
+Metasploit is the most widely used exploitation framework.
+Metasploit is a powerful tool that can support all phases of a penetration testing engagement, from information gathering to post-exploitation.
+In this lab we'll do a quick introduction to the tool, and look at some demonstrations of how to use it.

 ___